575.708.81 - Open Channel Hydraulics

 1. Assignments - Assignments will normally be assigned every week, and solutions will generally be posted the following week.
 You will submit your assignments through the course site.
 Homework is graded on correctness and showing details of computations.
 It is important that you compare your work to the posted solutions and understand and practice the differences.

-2. Laboratory Experiments - Laboratory experiments will be assigned based on the public instructional videos available on the web.
+2. Laboratory Experiments - Laboratory experiments will be assigned based on the publicly published instructional videos available on the web.
 Students will be required to turn in laboratory reports throughout the semester based on their understanding of the assigned open channel hydraulics experiments.

 3. Exam 1 -I will use an open-book Exam to assess your ability to solve problems and will cover the first one-third of the course.
-This exam will be open-book / open-notes, and you will have 48 hours to complete the exam.
+This exam will be open-book / open-notes, and you will have 48 hours to complete the exam, starting at 11:59 AM Eastern time on Friday of the Module.
 Collaboration is NOT allowed on the exam.

 4. Exam 2 - I will use an open-book Exam to assess your ability to solve problems and will cover the first two-third of the course.
-This exam will be open-book / open-notes, and you will have 48 hours to complete the exam.
+This exam will be open-book / open-notes, and you will have 48 hours to complete the exam, starting at 11:59 AM Eastern time on Friday of the Module.
 Collaboration is NOT allowed on the exam.

 5. Exam 3 -I will use an open-book Exam to assess your ability to solve problems and will cover the entire course material.
-This exam will be open-book / open-notes, and you will have 48 hours to complete the exam.
+This exam will be open-book / open-notes, and you will have 48 hours to complete the exam, starting at 11:59 AM Eastern time on Friday of the Module.
 Collaboration is NOT allowed on the exam.

 6. Term Project -The students are required to turn in the computer modeling and solution to a real life open channel problem using USACE HEC-RAS computer software.
 Through this work, students will learn the HEC-RAS software, computer data entry, execution of the computer program, tabulation of the results, and submitting a short report regarding their work.
 Collaboration is allowed on the Term Project.